 - The Yamaha MX will appear under EXTERNAL PLUG-INS, select it.

-"Do you want to create a MIDI track assigned to plugin "Yamaha MX"? will appear.
+"Do you want to create a MIDI track assigned to plugin "Yamaha MX"?

 - CREATE the MIDI Track.